MothTrain/AudacityAutomator/README.md

 Use to automate simple keyboard and mouse event based tasks
 <h3>Usage</h3>

-**IMPORTANT**: Before any execution of automations please open a random audio file in the Audios folder in audacity.
-This is because the scripts rely on the file explorer dialog box, when opening/saving files, to open in the Audios directory and reference the script relatively from there instead of relying on absolute paths, that will break on other machines!

 **!!IMPORTANT 2!!**: Scripts will wait until you press ctrl+shift+b to begin execution.
 This is to give you time to load up audacity